 The bell tower of St. Michael Church in Chicago’s Old Town at 1633 N. Cleveland Avenue.
-Until the mid-1880’s this church tower was the tallest building in Chicago.
+From 1869 to 1885, this church tower was the tallest building in Chicago.
 It was surpassed by the old Board of Trade Building.

 In 1876, five years after the Great Chicago Fire of 1871 that ravaged the city, the rebuilt St. Michael Church raised five new bells into the tower.
 They were cast by McShane Company.
 The tower’s four-sided clock was installed in 1888.
 Atop the steeple, the twenty-four-foot tall cross weighs over a ton.

 By John P. Walsh

 The story is told that if you can hear the five 2-to-6-ton bells peel from the 290-feet-tall tower of St. Michael Church you live in Chicago’s Old Town.
 Yet it depends on which way the wind is blowing.

 St. Michael Church is one of Chicago’s oldest parishes and church buildings.
 It was founded by German Catholics in 1852.
 From their arrival in the 1830s and 1840s until World War I, German immigrants of all faiths made up Chicago’s most numerous nationality.

 German immigrants soon migrated out of downtown Chicago and about two miles north to North Avenue.
 The east-west thoroughfare became known as “German Broadway.”